/Xv6 Rust 0x01/ - Starting is the hardest part

 }

-In the above code, some weird stuff shows up.
+In the above code, there is some weird stuff.
 What is "wfi"? (at least I can assure you it's not wifi)

 According to the risc-v ISA section 3.2.3: "The Wait for Interrupt instruction (WFI) provides a hint to the implementation that the current hart can be stalled until an interrupt might need servicing', FYI, the word "hart" means hardware thread.